pivotal-cf/docs-on-demand-service-broker/index.html.md

 ---
-title: On-Demand Services SDK
+title: On-demand Service Broker
 owner: London Services Enablement
 ---

-This guide is intended for people who want to author service tiles for Pivotal Cloud Foundry (PCF) using the on-demand services SDK.
+This guide is intended for people who want to author service tiles for Pivotal Cloud Foundry (PCF) using the On-demand Service Broker.

 ## <a id='overview'></a>Overview